anthropologist, storyteller, ethnographer & educator

 WRITING + EDITING

-I’ve done some writing about my research, scholarship, and personal experiences.
+I’ve written about my research and scholarship, both on my own and collaboratively with others.
 I’ve edited others’ work too.

-Footpaths / desire lines outside the Aljunied MRT Station in Geylang (Singapore)
+Footpaths (often called “desire lines”) outside the Aljunied MRT Station in Geylang, Singapore